-Line an 8" baking tray with parchment paper, leaving a little extra hanging over each side.
+Line an 8×10-inch tin with baking paper, leaving a little extra hanging over each side.
 This will make it easier to lift the fudge out once set.

-Melt the dairy-free spread, peanut butter and vanilla in a pot over a low heat until it JUST begins to become smooth.
-Alternatively, microwave and check every 10-20 seconds until everything is completely smooth.
+Melt the dairy-free margarine, peanut butter and vanilla in a pot over a low heat until it JUST begins to become smooth.

 Remove from the heat and add the icing sugar.
-Use a spoon to stir the sugar in, then use your hands to form a dough.
-This will be a lot like making cookie dough.
+Use a spoon to stir it in, then use your hands to form a dough.
+It will look and feel like cookie dough.

 Press the dough into your baking tray using clean fingers or the back of a spoon.

 Sprinkle over the chopped chocolate and peanuts if using, then gently press them into the fudge.